pacollins/hugo-future-imperfect-slim/README.md

 ### Custom JavaScript and CSS

 You can adapt this theme according to your preferences using your own JS or CSS code.
-To do this your can write your code in `static/css/add-on.css` and `static/js/add-on.js`.
+To do this your can add your custom scripts to the `cssFiles` and `jsFiles` parameters in *config.toml*.

 ### Hugo's Built-In Server